Courses may still be added prior to the end of the first week. After the first week, students must obtain the instructor’s approval to add a course.

 Special Recognition Awards

-These awards are to recognize those students who are meritorious on a local and national level.
+These awards are to recognize those students who are meritorious on a local and state level.
 Distinguished Student and Woodworth Awards: application deadline of mid-March.

-Maine state law requires that all degree students, as well as full-time, non-degree students, born after 1956 provide required proof of immunization for measles, mumps, rubella, and diptheria/tetanus before classes begin.
+Maine state law requires that all degree students born after 1956 provide required proof of measles, mumps, rubella, and diptheria/tetanus immunization before classes begin.

 Payment of Tuition

-Students may pay in full or spread their (remaining) costs over the semester by enrolling in a 4-installment payment plan.
+Students may pay in full or spread their (remaining) costs over the semester by enrolling in a 5-installment payment plan.
 The 1st installment, including the $30 payment plan fee, is due at the time of registration.
-Cash, checks, MasterCard, Visa, and Discover are accepted; credit card payments for remaining payment plan installments may be made online via MaineStreet.
+UMA does not process credit card payments for tuition and fees at any business office or over the phone.
+Cash and checks are accepted.
+MasterCard, Visa, American Express, and Discover are accepted through MaineStreet with a 2.85% convenience fee.

 Named Scholarships: Most named scholarships are awarded in the spring and payable the following fall.
 Specific information about these scholarships and application procedures is made available shortly after the start of the spring semester.
-Applications are due March 1.
+Applications are generally due March 15.
+Students also need to file a FAFSA in order to be considered for the scholarship.

 Recertification and Advance Pay Requests are due 45 days prior to the first day of classes.